pmean/build-website/text/06/EbmArticles2005.md

 confirms what is already well established.
 The authors cite a particular example involving placebo controlled trials which raises serious ethical concerns, because 64 trials were run, but clear and convincing evidence emerged by the time the 12th study was published.
-I\'ll add brief comments about the remaining seven papers when I have time.
+I'll add brief comments about the remaining seven papers when I have time.

-Here\'s a list of the papers that other people cited:
+Here's a list of the papers that other people cited:

 1. Alper BS, White DS, Ge B. Physicians answer more clinical questions and change clinical decisions more often with synthesized evidence: